-Another line of the song is “Tis you, tis you, must go and i must bide” which could be suggesting that two people are being forced a part.
-It doesn’t give us any indicates as to whats going to happen next, an uncertain of how things will end.
+Another line of the song is “Tis you, tis you, must go and I must bide” which could be suggesting that two people are being forced apart.
+It doesn’t give us any indication as to what’s going to happen next, but there is an uncertainty of how things will end.

 What Was Fred Weatherly Thinking As He Wrote Danny Boy?